• Skip to main content

 • Facebook

-• Twitter
+• Instagram

-If you prefer a poetry reading challenge, or wish to double down on poetry awesomeness, you can find the entire reading challenge from last year in this post.
+MORE: If you prefer a poetry reading challenge, or wish to double down on poetry awesomeness, you can find the entire reading challenge from last year in this post.

-Poetry writing exercise #1
+Poetry Writing Exercise #1

 Write a sentence using alliteration.

 What is alliteration?
 Alliteration is when closely connected words begin with the same letter or sound.
+Read the following examples:

 The fair breeze blew, the white foam flew,